 - (1) The individual must experience onset of the related condition and associated substantial adaptive functioning deficits before the age of 22 years; - (2) The individual requires an ICF/ID level of care without home and community-based treatment or services similar to those required for individuals with a diagnosis of an intellectual disability; - (3) The individual exhibits limitations in adaptive functioning (as defined by the testing instrument but typically at least two standard deviations below the mean) in three or more of the following areas of functioning: self-care, receptive and expressive language, learning, mobility, self-direction, and capacity for independent living; and the adaptive impairments must be directly related to the developmental disability and cannot be primarily attributed to solely physical conditions, neuromuscular disorders, dementia, mental/emotional disorders, borderline intellectual functioning, sensory impairments, substance abuse, personality disorder, specific learning disability, communication or language disorders, or attention-deficit/hyperactivity disorder; and - (4) The disability results in current substantial deficits in intellectual functioning or in three or more of the specified areas of adaptive behavior or functioning and is likely to continue indefinitely. - c.
 Transition of Individuals Affected by Maximum Age Limitation.
-When there is a maximum age limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participant as affected by the age limit (select one): • Not applicable.
-There is no maximum age limit The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.
-Speci fy: Appendix B: Participant Access and Eligibility B-2 2: Individual Cost Limit (1 of 2) community may have l Cost Limit.
-The following individual cost limit applies when determining whether to deny home and y-based services or entrance to the waiver to an otherwise eligible individual ( select one ).
-Please note that a state only ONE individual cost limit for the purposes of determining eligibility for the waiver: ost Limit.
-The state does not apply an individual cost limit.
-Do not complete Item B-2-b or item B-2-c. indivi that in Limit in Excess of Institutional Costs.
-The state refuses entrance to the waiver to any otherwise eligible idual when the state reasonably expects that the cost of the home and community-based services furnished to individual would exceed the cost of a level of care specified for the waiver up to an amount specified by the state.
-Polete Items B-2-b and B-2-c .
-The l imit specified by the state is (select one) 0 4 A level higher than 100% of the institutional average.
-2 Specify the percentage: 0 ( Other , Specify: eligib furnis utional Cost Limit.
-Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any otherwise ble individual when the state reasonably expects that the cost of the home and community-based services shed to that individual would exceed 100% of the cost of the level of care specified for the waiver.
-Complete B-2-b and B-2-c . indivi indiv Limit Lower Than Institutional Costs.
-The state refuses entrance to the waiver to any otherwise qualified idual when the state reasonably expects that the cost of home and community-based services furnished to that idual would exceed the following amount specified by the state that is less than the cost of a level of care fied for the waiver.
+When there is a maximum age limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participants affected by the age limit (select one):

+Not applicable.
+There is no maximum age limit

+The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.